The Ultimate Guide to preventing slip and falls

 “Moderate aerobic activity” includes brisk walking, biking, swimming, and anything that gets your heart rate to 64-76% of your maximum heart rate (i.e., maximum = 220-YourAge).
 “Vigorous aerobic activity” includes running, high-intensity activities, and anything that gets your heart rate to 77-93% of your maximum heart rate.
 “Strength training exercises” include using weight machines, resistance against your own body weight or resistance bags, or activities such as rock climbing.
 Again, consult a health care provider before starting any exercise program or modifying your program to ensure it is safe.
 People of advanced age or limited physical ability could benefit from beginning efforts like walking up and down ramps and stairs while holding a railing, simulating the transition between sitting and standing, and Tai Chi.

-Increasing strength and flexibility has the side-effect of improving balance, coordination, and overall physical wellbeing.
+Increasing strength and flexibility has the side-effect of improving balance, coordination, and overall physical well-being.
 This also leads to faster reflexes and better awareness of how your body reacts to changing environments.
 Increasing upper body strength will assist with holding on to objects to keep you from falling.
 Increased muscle mass will help absorb the forces of a fall.
-Additionally, the increased circulation and oxygenation will improve brain function, which has the effect of increasing attention to your environment and quickly analyzing situations as they arise.
+Additionally, increased circulation and oxygenation will improve brain function, which has the effect of increasing attention to your environment and quickly analyzing situations as they arise.

 Starting an exercise program can be scary.
 It can also be very frustrating because it takes time to see results.
 Don’t give up.
 Find a friend or family member to exercise with you or use a professional to guide you.
 The long-term benefits are far too great to give up prematurely.

-Most older adults prefer to age in their homes and surrounded by a familiar environment.
+Most older adults prefer to age in their homes surrounded by a familiar environment.
 As they age and become less stable on their feet, the elderly fail to modify their environment to accommodate age-related changes.
 Research shows that home modifications can improve physical function, provide a sense of security, and lead to continued socialization versus isolation.

 Books have been written and professionals specialize in home modification to reduce various risks, including the risk of falls.
 This guide is insufficient to determine what makes a safe living environment, so it is imperative that you hire a professional to conduct a home assessment and develop a plan.
 The plan should factor in the environment, health status, and behavioral patterns of the occupants, as well as outside-the-home risks like curbs, sidewalks, and patios.
 This is not a one-size-fits-all endeavor.
 Everyone interacts with their environment differently so an individualized assessment and plan should be obtained.